ShivamPawaskar/Dijkstra-s-Algorithm-Visualizer/README.md

 4.Mark the current node as visited.

-5.Repeat until all nodes are processed or the destination is reached.
+5.Repeat until all nodes are processed or the destination is reached.qwertyuiiop